k3174r0/muen/README.md

 # muen / 夢魘
+ported from darknet's nightmare. you can use this as refer when you try to make independent app based on darknet.
 ## usage
 before use this program make sure that you already built darknet and opencv and installed CUDA toolkits/CUDNN.
 ```